 A cis person with a fetishistic attraction towards trans people.

 Also abbreviated as “Cis”.
 Someone whose gender identity conforms to the sex assigned to them at birth.
 “Cis” is a Latin prefix which means “to remain on the same side of”, the antonym of the Latin prefix “Trans”.

 The institutionalized assumption that everyone is cisgender and that cis people are inherently superior and preferable to trans and non-binary people.

-Individuals who enjoy dressing in ways that do not conform to their gender identity.
+Individuals who enjoy dressing in ways that do not conform to expectations of their gender identity.
 This does not imply that the person identifies as that gender, nor does it imply anything about their sexuality. (“Crossdresser” replaces outdated terminology “transvestite”)

 Exaggerated hyper-performance of gender presentation, most often involving crossdressing, often for shows or entertainment.
 This does not imply anything about the person’s gender identity or sexuality.
 Performing drag is not the same as being trans, though some drag performers are trans.